Table alerts

 From the Table alerts panel, you can:

-• Mark as resolved — resolves an individual alert and updates the icon count in the bottom-right corner.
+• Mark as resolved — resolves an individual grouped alert and updates the icon count in the bottom-right corner.
+Resolved alerts are grayed out visually.

-• Mark all resolved — clears all alerts at once.
+• Mark all resolved — clears all grouped alerts at once.

 • Hide resolved alerts — toggles the view to show only active, unresolved alerts.